The Age of Reason: Reason and revelation

+Paine opens The Age of Reason with a direct attack on revelation.
+Revelation, he maintains, carries force only for the original recipient, so it offers weak evidence for God's existence and leaves others without proof they can test.
+He limits religious knowledge to claims that any reader can evaluate in public and rejects prophecies and miracles unless named eyewitnesses and a traceable transmission establish their credibility.
+Urging readers to rely on reason rather than on revelation, Paine argues that only the natural world supplies consistent and universal evidence of a creator.
+"The Bible of the Deist", he writes, should be a divine work such as creation rather than a human invention such as the Bible.

+Paine extends this evidential program by insisting that the Bible must endure the same logical rules and standards of proof that govern secular texts.
+He treats scriptural documents as ordinary historical witnesses that must satisfy authorship, dating, and consistency tests before their theological claims merit consideration.

 Analysis of the Bible

-After establishing that he would refrain from using extra-Biblical sources to inform his criticism, but would instead apply the Bible's own words against itself, Paine questions the sacredness of the Bible and analyzes it as one would any other book.
-For example, in his analysis of the Book of Proverbs he argues that its sayings are "inferior in keenness to the proverbs of the Spaniards, and not more wise and economical than those of the American Franklin."
-Describing the Bible as "fabulous mythology," Paine questions whether or not it was revealed to its writers and doubts that the original writers can ever be known (for example, he dismisses the idea that Moses wrote the Pentateuch or that the Gospel's authors are known).
+After pledging to use the Bible's own language rather than extra-Biblical authorities, Paine questions the book's sacred status and reads it with the same scrutiny he applies to secular literature.
+In his discussion of the Book of Proverbs he argues that its sayings are "inferior in keenness to the proverbs of the Spaniards, and not more wise and economical than those of the American Franklin".
+He calls the Bible "fabulous mythology", doubts that revelation guided its authors, and asserts that the original writers cannot be identified.
+Paine dismisses the claim that Moses composed the Pentateuch and treats the Gospel titles as later editorial attributions.

-Using methods that would not become common in Biblical scholarship until the 19th century, Paine tested the Bible for internal consistency, questioned its historical accuracy, and concluded that it was not divinely inspired.
-Paine also argues that the Old Testament must be false because it depicts a tyrannical God.
-The "history of wickedness" pervading the Old Testament convinced Paine that it was simply another set of human-authored myths.
-He deplores people's credulity: "Brought up in habits of superstition," he wrote, "people in general know not how much wickedness there is in this pretended word of God."
-Citing Numbers 31:13–47 as an example, in which Moses orders the slaughter of thousands of boys and women and sanctions the rape of thousands of girls at God's behest, Paine calls the Bible a "book of lies, wickedness, and blasphemy; for what can be greater blasphemy than to ascribe the wickedness of man to the orders of the Almighty!"
+Using methods that would not become common in Biblical scholarship until the 19th century, Paine tests the Bible for internal consistency, questions its historical accuracy, and concludes that it is not divinely inspired.
+He argues that the Old Testament must be false because it depicts a tyrannical God and because its narratives read like human-authored myths.
+He laments what he sees as the public's credulity, writing that "brought up in habits of superstition" the people "know not how much wickedness there is in this pretended word of God".
+Citing Numbers 31:13–47 as an example, in which Moses orders the slaughter of thousands of boys and women and sanctions the rape of thousands of girls at God's behest, Paine calls the Bible a "book of lies, wickedness, and blasphemy, for what can be greater blasphemy than to ascribe the wickedness of man to the orders of the Almighty".